influxdata/telegraf/plugins/parsers/json_v2/README.md

 ---
 ### object

-With the configuration section `object_selection`, you can gather metrics from objects.
-The data doesn't have to be "uniform" and can contain multiple types.
+With the configuration section `object`, you can gather metrics from [JSON objects](https://www.w3schools.com/js/js_json_objects.asp).

-The following keys can be set for `object_selection`:
+The following keys can be set for `object`:

 * **path (REQUIRED)**: You must define the path query that gathers the object with [GJSON Path Syntax](https://github.com/tidwall/gjson/blob/v1.7.5/SYNTAX.md)
 * **disable_prepend_keys (OPTIONAL)**: Set to true to prevent resulting nested data to contain the parent key prepended to its key **NOTE**: duplicate names can overwrite each other when this is enabled